GST & Compliance

 6. Rule 5: Post-Sale Discounts — Simpler But With New ITC Obligation

-Earlier, a post-sale discount (volume discount, festival offer, year-end rebate) was only deductible from taxable GST value if there was a written agreement before the supply.
-Budget 2026 removed this prior-agreement requirement under Section 15.
+Earlier, a post sale discount, whether a volume discount, festival offer or year end rebate, was only deductible from taxable GST value if there was a written agreement before the supply.
+Budget 2026 removed this prior agreement requirement under Section 15.

-What this means in practice: Issuing a credit note is now simpler for the supplier — no prior agreement needed.
+What this means in practice: Issuing a credit note is now simpler for the supplier, with no prior agreement needed.
 But both supplier and buyer must ensure the ITC reversal happens correctly through IMS.
-Missed reversals on the buyer’s side can trigger compliance notices.
+Missed reversals on the buyer's side can trigger compliance notices.

-In short: Post-sale discounts from April 2026 — no prior written agreement needed.
-Issue credit note.
-Buyer reverses ITC through IMS.
+In short: Post sale discounts from April 2026 need no prior written agreement.
+Issue the credit note.
+The buyer reverses ITC through IMS.
 Both parties must coordinate.
-Accountune handles credit notes within the billing workflow, linked to original invoice with GST adjustment auto-calculated.
+Accountune handles credit notes within the billing workflow, linked to the original invoice with GST adjustment auto calculated.

 7. Rule 6: Export Refunds — No More Minimum Threshold

-If your business exports goods or sells to SEZ units with payment of IGST, you were entitled to a refund — but only if the amount exceeded ₹1,000.
-Small MSME exporters with low-value orders lost out on small refunds that added up over the year.
+If your business exports goods or sells to SEZ units with payment of IGST, you were entitled to a refund, but only if the amount exceeded ₹1,000 under Section 54(14).
+That mattered most to small exporters shipping by courier or post, where a single consignment is often worth less than the threshold.

 8. Rule 7: Intermediary Services — Zero GST for IT and Service Exporters

-This is the single biggest relief in the April 2026 changes for service businesses.
-Previously, Indian companies providing services to overseas clients — IT firms, back-office operators, marketing agencies, consulting firms — were taxed at 18% GST even though the client was outside India.
+This is the single biggest relief in the 2026 changes for service businesses.
+Previously, Indian companies providing services to overseas clients, including IT firms, back office operators, marketing agencies and consulting firms, were taxed at 18% GST even though the client was outside India.

-From 1 April 2026, the place of supply shifts to the recipient’s location.
-If your client is in the US, UK, UAE, or anywhere outside India — your service now qualifies as an export of service.
-Zero GST.
-And you can claim ITC on all inputs used to deliver those services.
+With that clause gone, the place of supply falls back to the default rule in Section 13(2), which is the location of the recipient.
+If your client is in the US, UK, UAE or anywhere outside India, and you are paid in convertible foreign exchange, the service can qualify as an export of service.
+Zero GST, and ITC on the inputs used to deliver it.

 Businesses that paid 18% GST on intermediary services in prior years should discuss retrospective refund eligibility with their CA.

-In short: IT companies, consultants, and agencies serving overseas clients pay zero GST from April 2026.
+In short: IT companies, consultants and agencies serving overseas clients pay zero GST from 30 March 2026.
 Submit LUT immediately if not done.
+If you pay foreign agents, set up the reverse charge process.
 Talk to your CA about retrospective refunds for prior periods.

 9. Rule 8: Bank Account Validation — Easy to Miss, Very High Impact